This post may contain affiliate links. Please read my disclosure and privacy policy.

 How to Make Stuffed Zucchini Boats

-Preheat your oven to 350ºF.
+Preheat your oven to 400ºF.
 Use a sharp knife to cut off the ends of the zucchini squash, then slice them in half lengthwise.
 (No need to peel!)

-Arrange the zucchini squash halves on a rimmed baking sheet, and bake at 350ºF for 20 minutes or until they are easily pierced with a fork.
+Arrange the zucchini halves on a rimmed baking sheet and bake at 400ºF for 20 minutes, or until easily pierced with a fork.
+I leave them cut-side up, in the hopes they won’t get too mushy, but I think they’d also be fine if you flip them over.

-Once the zucchini is in the oven, add the olive oil to a large skillet over medium heat.
-Saute the onion and pepper until they soften, about 5 to 8 minutes.
-Then add the garlic, cumin, and chili powder and cook for 1 more minute.
+As soon as the zucchini is in the oven, add the olive oil to a large skillet over medium heat.
+Sauté half of a diced red onion and 1 chopped bell pepper until they soften, about 5 to 8 minutes.
+Then add a clove of minced garlic and half a teaspoon each of ground cumin and chili powder.
+Cook for 1 more minute.

-Add in the drained black beans and salt, and stir briefly until everything is piping hot and the vegetables are as tender as you’d like.
+Add a 15-ounce can of drained & rinsed black beans and a half teaspoon of salt, and stir briefly until everything is piping hot and the vegetables are as tender as you’d like.

 Remove the tender zucchini from the oven, and spoon the black bean mixture into each zucchini half.